Free Shipping $50+ | Free Returns and Exchanges (Click Here for Details)

 Final Thoughts on Full-Grain and Top-Grain Leather

 For lovers of leather that ages gracefully, full-grain leather is undeniably the best choice.
 Its unparalleled durability and unique patina make it a superior investment for those who appreciate quality and timeless styles that last for decades.
-On the other hand, top-grain leather is a better choice for budget shoppers or those who want a smoother and more uniform look.
-Those who don’t expect their leather goods to stand the test of time.
+On the other hand, top-grain leather is a better choice for those who want a smoother and more uniform look, and in some cases more budget friendly.

 Leave a comment